Quarters F – North Charleston, South Carolina

 As senior officers’ quarters were built in the district in the early twentieth century such as Quarters A – built for the Commandant in 1905 – this home was remodeled to complement the added structures.
 In 1908 the home was redesigned in a “T-plan,” called such for its T-shape, with the addition of a one-and-a-half story kitchen and dining room.
 Queen Anne features of the home such as turrets and a tower were removed in the remodeling process, and Quarters F now appears to be more Colonial Revival in appearance, though no architectural style can be applied to the altered building.

 After the Charleston Navy Base closed in 1996, Quarters F was leased as a rental house.
 The home is presently owned by the City of North Charleston as part of the Charleston Naval Complex Redevelopment Authority.
-The city hopes to restore Quarters F for an event venue to be used in conjunction with the Eternal Father of the Sea Chapel, which recently was renovated and relocated to the Officer’s Quarters District to make way for the South Carolina Department of Commerce’s plans for an intermodal terminal.
-However, Quarters F currently stands vacant at the entrance of the Officer’s Quarters District.
+The city has almost completed restoration of Quarters F for an event venue to be used in conjunction with the Eternal Father of the Sea Chapel, which recently was renovated and relocated to the Officer’s Quarters District to make way for the South Carolina Department of Commerce’s plans for an intermodal terminal.

 Quarters F is listed in the National Register as part of the Charleston Navy Yard Officers’ Quarters Historic District.
 Specific details regarding Quarters F are as follows: